Maitland – Home to Modern Infrastructure and Facilities and Country Charm.

 It’s a backyard you can share and entertain in.
 Your visitors will be thrilled when you introduce them to the joy of kite flying, although it may not distract grandchildren from wanting a ride around the lake on the mini train on weekends!
 Seeking something more relaxed?
 How about a picnic hamper, a bottle of wine and a pastel stained sky at dusk…

-All this in the perfect back garden… Where you never have to mow the lawn or prune the trees.
+All this in the perfect back garden… Where you never have to mow the lawn.